Eyosias101/Final-Project-/README.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-No, I will work on this project alone.
+Yes I will be working on this project with a classmate called Eskinder Desta.

 ## Do you have any questions of your own?